jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

 To create a data visualization with the Data visualization component in Studio, you need some geospatial data in a Mapbox-hosted vector [tileset](https://docs.mapbox.com/studio-manual/reference/tilesets/#what-is-a-tileset).
 You could upload data as shapefiles, which would be converted into a tileset.
 For ease of use, and to focus on data-driven-styling, we will use Mapbox supplied, hosted tilesets below.

 **Optional:** If you want to preview these tilesets in the Mapbox Studio [Tileset explorer](https://docs.mapbox.com/studio-manual/reference/tilesets/#tileset-explorer), log into your Mapbox account and click on each dataset to view more information.

-- To create a **Data-driven circles** visualization, you can use [global earthquake data for 2021](https://console.mapbox.com/studio/tilesets/mapbox.5sq1s796/#2.73/44.9/-136.77), which contains point features.

-- To create a **Symbols** visualization, you can use [point data of individual summits](https://console.mapbox.com/studio/tilesets/mapbox.0xjxguyu/#9.95/40.3011/-105.7093) in Rocky Mountain National Park in Colorado.

 <br>